Weber-Hsu/AndbotSecuritySensing/README.md

 - [x] this is a complete item

+**Please refer to the section--Specifications and other useful reference of each sensor if you encounters any problems.**

 ==========================================================

 ### Upload Code
 1. Please copy all of files in the library folder to Arduino/library.
 (This is critical because it cannot be complie without those libraries.)
-2. Main code: Please refer to folder AndbotSensingSecurity_ROS_Ver_2.
+2. Main code: Please refer to folder MetalHeadVerROSSensingLED.

-**Folder " " and " " are my testing project.
+**Folder "Temporary Version" is debugging Version, and folder "MetalHeadPreviousVersion" contains code that simply turn the LED on.
 Please be aware! *Do not* use them.**

 ----------------------------------------------------------